darrell24015/HelloWorld/README.md

   </a>

 ### This is a copy of the Gatsby hello-world starter
-Created for a demo given for the Roanoke Valley .NET Users Group on June 6, 2019.
+Created for a demo given at the Roanoke Valley .NET Users Group on June 6, 2019.

 The finished page was can be [viewed here](https://darrell24015.github.io/HelloWorld/)